str, soft

 input

-parameter set Smart formatting parameters
+set Smart formatting parameters

 In some cases, you wish to convert values of different types to string and need to apply different formatting templatess for them.
-In this case, put the following contents into a 2-level nested parameter set and pass it as 2nd function parameter to this function.
+In this case, put the following contents into a 2-level nested set and pass it as 2nd function parameter to this function.

 { Original data type, optionally a formatting template, optionally a formatting option or locale, and optionally a placeholder character }, like the function parameters described above and below.
 The function will first check the type of the data to convert, and then use the appropriate function call.